Slow Light Frequency Reference Cavities -- Proof of Concept for Reducing the Frequency Sensitivity Due to Length Fluctuations: Conclusion

-To conclude, we have presented a laser frequency stabilization technique that utilizes the slow-light effect within an FP cavity to reduce the sensitivity of the resonance frequencies to cavity length changes.
+We have presented a laser frequency stabilization technique that utilizes the slow-light effect within an FP cavity to reduce the sensitivity of the resonance frequencies to cavity length changes.
 Implementing such a locking system using a single-crystal Pr$^{3+}$:Y$_2$SiO$_5$ cavity spacer achieved a reduction in length change sensitivity by four orders of magnitude.
 The concept validation of this system achieved a drift rate of $0.55 \pm 0.06\;\mathrm{kHz/s}$ with a noise floor of $\sigma_y(\tau) = 4.6 \times 10^{-13}$ for a $6\;\mathrm{mm}$ long cavity.
-We anticipate that utilization of a different material with narrower homogeneous linewidth and lower hyperfine cross-relaxation would significantly improve these values.
+We have theoretically demonstrated that a different material with narrower homogeneous linewidth and lower hyperfine cross-relaxation should significantly improve these values, and the case of Eu$^{3+}$:Y$_2$SiO$_5$, which entails more complex spectral tailoring, is presently under active investigation.